 - Lip Restoration: Carmex works slightly better for restoring very chapped lips.

-- Flavor Options: Blistex has many more flavor and scent options than Carmex and regardless of scent, all Carmex products taste the same.
+- Flavor Options: Blistex has many more flavor and scent options than Carmex, and regardless of scent, all Carmex products taste the same.
 However, plain medicated Blistex has a medicinal taste.
-No Carmex product has an overwhelming taste, Blistex does have some lines of product that end up being sickly sweet after repeated use.
+No Carmex product has an overwhelming taste.
+Blistex has some products that end up being sickly sweet after repeated use.